-In May 2018, the board adopted stock ownership guidelines applicable to all directors and executive officers of the Company in order to further align the financial interest of our directors and executive officers with the interest of our investors.
+In May 2018, the Board of Directors adopted stock ownership guidelines applicable to all directors and executive officers of the Company in order to further align the financial interest of our directors and executive officers with the interest of our investors.
 See "Corporate Governance-Director & Executive Stock Ownership Guidelines."

-Our Chairman and Chief Executive Officer, Mr. Friedman, has consistently maintained a significant equity ownership interest in the Company and, as of May 3, 2022, beneficially owns approximately 21% of the Company's common stock which, based on the average closing price for RH stock for fiscal 2021, was valued at approximately 2,454.7 times his annual base salary for fiscal 2021, far above the multiple of six times salary minimum ownership requirement.
+Our Chairman and Chief Executive Officer, Mr. Friedman, has consistently maintained a significant equity ownership interest in the Company and, as of May 23, 2023, beneficially owned approximately 21.1% of the Company's common stock.
 Additional information regarding the shareholdings of our other named executive officers and directors is set forth in this proxy statement in the section entitled "Security Ownership of Top Shareholders & Leadership."